electrode-io/electrode-native/docs/cli/start.md

 * Directory in which to generate the composite
 * The directory should either not exist (will be created) or be empty
-* By default the composite will be generated in a temorary directory
+* By default the composite will be generated in a temporary directory

 `--descriptor/-d <descriptor>`